-Current groundwater conditions should not trigger reporting or regulation of above-ground activity.
+The Panel clearly recommends that the data collected be used for education and later development of management plans, not for enforcement initially.
+Grower understanding and improvements are vital, and growers will be reluctant to participate in programs if they fear self-incrimination.
+In particular, current groundwater conditions should not trigger reporting or regulation of above-ground activity.
 Current groundwater conditions can likely be useful for grower awareness by providing:

-- Knowledge of whether his/her farm is in an area that has high nitrates in the groundwater - Knowledge of the level of nitrates in the groundwater that he/she is using as his/her irrigation water
+- Awareness of key components of on-farm nitrogen management about which they need to be knowledgeable - Knowledge of whether his/her farm is in an area that has high nitrates in the groundwater - Knowledge of the level of nitrates in the groundwater that he/she is using as his/her irrigation water